ydzat/knowforge/docs/core/08_ROADMAP_KnowForge_EN.md

 ## Current Development Stage Overview

-The KnowForge project is currently in the early development stage (0.1.4), with the basic architecture established and core functionalities gradually being improved.
+The KnowForge project has completed version 0.1.7, with the basic architecture established and core functionalities implemented.
 The major work completed so far includes:

 1. **Basic Architecture Setup** (0.1.0):
    - Core module structure design and implementation